Start here

 Click “Use Default Citation” to restore MERMAID’s automatically generated citation.

 The project’s suggested citation is always included in the data files exported from MERMAID.
-In each exported file—whether in the Sample Events, Sample Units, or Observations tabs—you will find a column labeled Suggested citation containing the current project citation.
+In each exported file—whether in the Sample events, Sample units, or Observations tabs—you will find a column labeled Suggested citation containing the current project citation.

 This inclusion guarantees that anyone using exported data has clear guidance on how to properly cite the dataset.